Programme18:00: Arrival, drinks and canapés

 - Keynote address from Professor Eduardo

 Miranda, Professor in Computer Music, University of Plymouth http://neuromusic.soc.plymouth.ac.uk/

 - Explore over 20 research stalls in the 'marketplace' - showcasing successful University interdisciplinary research projects.

-- Visit the Peninsula Patient, Service User and Carer Community Café and discover how patients and community partners can be involved in current and up and coming ventures.
+- Attendees visited the Peninsula Patient, Service User and Carer Community Café and discovered how patients and community partners can be involved in current and up and coming ventures.

 19:00-20:00: What is the future of patient partnerships in research at Plymouth and beyond?

 Featured a panel discussion with key stakeholders for patient engagement in the South West and nationally, including: